lakinduakash/linux-wifi-hotspot/README.md

 Run in terminal
  `wihotspot`

-Tested with Ubuntu 18.10.
+Tested with Ubuntu 16.04,18.04 and 18.10.
 If any issue found, file a issue on github.

 **credits** - oblique